-Until August 1992 CUPE 1326 represented the Secretaries, Accountants, Library Assistants, and Clerks (known as SALAC) and General Labour and Trades, Allied Services and Audio-Visual Group (known as GLTA).
+Until August 1992 CUPE 1326 represented the Secretaries, Accountants, Library Assistants, and Clerks (known as SALAC) and General

 Mancel Langin was voted as the first President of UNBEA, serving from 1993-1994.
 He was succeeded by Mack Cammack from 1994-1997.
 Dave Brown took the helm from 1997-1999, after which Currie Langley from 1999-2012.
 After Currie stepped down, Scott Shannon took over, followed by Richard Gaigneur, then Marc Prosser who began as interim President and officially took the position in early of 2014.
 On January 21, 2015 at the Biennial General Meeting, Augustine Brideau won the position of President and in January 2017 Ernie Caissie was elected President for a two-year term.
 At the April 17, 2019 membership meeting, the Executive Officers were elected to a three year term with Ernie Caissie elected for a second term as President.

 On March 11, 2015 at a Special Meeting, the UNBEA membership voted overwhelmingly in favour of merging with Unifor!
 In April 2015, we learned that our new name would be Unifor Local 4504.

-The two groups continue to work diligently with the employer to create the best working conditions for members.
+As Unifor Local 4504 we continue to work diligently with the employer to create the best working conditions for members.